Empirical Risk-aware Machine Learning on Trojan-Horse Detection for Trusted Quantum Key Distribution Networks: Numerical result

 Finally, we implement Trojan-horse attacks on our trusted QKD scenario, wherein the QKD system is subjected to Eve's attacks following a Poisson distribution using parameter $\upsilon_e$.
 It is assumed that each instance of a Trojan horse attack results in an increase in the QBER to a uniform distribution ranging from 0.05 to 0.055.
 The observation of Alice's examination of the defense gate associated with Eve's arrival is intriguing.
-In Fig.\ref{fig9} and Fig.\ref{fig10}, Alice is unable to recognize or admit the occurrence of Eve's Trojan horse attacks due to the violation of the trust condition.
-The value of $\alpha$ has been established as the value of $\{0.2\%\}$ according to the maximum value of the risk loss function as shown in Fig.\ref{fig8}.
-Additionally, Fig.\ref{fig10} sets $\upsilon_e$ to 4000, where the total number of Eve attacks is 10 times in order to compare with 100 times as shown in Fig.\ref{fig9}.
-It is noteworthy to observe that the risk analysis of Fig.\ref{fig9} is comparatively greater than Fig.\ref{fig10} and the proposed QKD scenario has the capability to detect Trojan-horse attacks with only the proposition of $0.02\%$.
+In Fig. \ref{fig9} and Fig. \ref{fig10}, the proposed trustworthy monitor can recognize the occurrence of Eve's Trojan horse attacks due to the violation of the trust condition.
+The value of $\alpha$ has been established as the value of $0.2\%$ according to the maximum value of the risk loss function as shown in Fig. \ref{fig8}.
+Additionally, Fig. \ref{fig10} sets $\upsilon_e$ to 4000, where the total number of Eve attacks is 10 times in order to compare with 100 times as shown in Fig. \ref{fig9}.
+It is noteworthy to observe that the risk analysis of Fig. \ref{fig9} is comparatively greater than Fig. \ref{fig10} and the proposed QKD scenario can detect Trojan-horse attacks with only the proposition of $0.02\%$.

 This discrepancy signifies a distinct sensitivity level in Eve's detection, demonstrating our proposed trustworthy QKD scenario by means of the trust condition.
-It is interesting to note that the defense gate $0.25\%$ is too high and less sensitive to detect potential Eve's attacks, comparing the risk analysis of Fig.\ref{fig9} and Fig.\ref{fig10}.
-Consequently, the potential Trojan horse Eve's attack can be successfully detected by our proposed trusted QKD scenario, as shown in the risk difference and loss difference of value between $0.02\%$ and $0.05\%$ in Fig.\ref{fig8} and Fig.\ref{fig9}.
+It is interesting to note that the defense gate $0.25\%$ is too high and less sensitive to detect potential Eve's attacks, comparing the risk analysis of Fig. \ref{fig9} and Fig. \ref{fig10}.
+Consequently, the potential Trojan horse Eve's attack can be successfully detected by our proposed trusted QKD scenario, as shown in the risk difference and loss difference of value between $0.02\%$ and $0.05\%$ in Fig. \ref{fig8} and Fig. \ref{fig9}.
 The design of the trustworthy monitor being proposed is predominately determined by the level of defense gate that is portrayed as obstructing Eve's attacks.
 In order to preserve generality, we presume that Eve is not acquainted with the time-variant channel effect.